rskupnik/rskupnik.github.io/_drafts/dependency-injection-in-pet-project-dagger2.md

 ---
 layout: post
-title: Dependency injection with no runtime overhead - Dagger 2
+title: Dagger - dependency injection with no runtime overhead
 ---

 ---